 -

-In the absence of a clerical error, payments of funds or transfer of funds to and from the Clearinghouse, including, but not limited to, intraday and end of day Margin payments, delivery payments, and security deposits, are final and unconditional when effected and cannot be reversed.
+In the absence of a clerical error, payments of funds or transfer of funds to and from the Clearinghouse, including, but not limited to, intraday and end-of-day Margin payments, delivery payments, and security deposits, are final and unconditional when effected and cannot be reversed.

 -

-Delivery failures are subject to the Exchange specific delivery rules for the respective Contract and are assigned by the Clearinghouse in a manner to minimize the number of Participants impacted and assigns failures by newest to oldest positions.
+Delivery failures are subject to the Exchange-specific delivery Rules for the respective Contract and are assigned by the Clearinghouse in a manner to minimize the number of Participants impacted and assigns failures by newest to oldest positions.

 -